Police Quest: SWAT 2: Plot

 In 1999, the LAPD, led by Chief John De Souza, deploys its SWAT team to handle a series of violent crimes across Los Angeles.
-Aided by SWAT commander Sergeant Griff Markossian and police negotiator Sergeant Mike Alvarez, De Souza commands SWAT as it handles increasingly complex incidents, ranging from robberies and standoffs to riots and assassinations to unpredictable civilians and collaborators escalating straightforward incidents.
+Aided by SWAT commander Sergeant Griff Markossian and police negotiator Sergeant Mike Alvarez, De Souza commands SWAT as it handles increasingly complex incidents ranging from robberies and standoffs to riots and assassinations.

-Over the course of their deployments, the LAPD frequently clashes with the Five Eyes, a left-wing transcendentalist domestic terrorist organization led by the mysterious "Bashō" and his second-in-command "Dante".
-SWAT deploys to stop Five Eyes' crimes and prevent them from recruiting more militants, while Five Eyes manages to kill numerous SWAT officers and print their manifesto as part of their attempts to indoctrinate the public to their cause.
-After SWAT saves the Mayor of Los Angeles from an assassination attempt, Five Eyes launches a retaliatory assault on the Parker Center, but SWAT manages to repel the attack and protect De Souza.
+Over the course of their deployments, the LAPD frequently clashes with the Five Eyes, a cult-like transcendentalist left-wing terrorist militia led by the mysterious "Bashō" and his second-in-command "Dante".
+SWAT deploys to defeat Five Eyes and prevent them from recruiting more members, while Five Eyes manages to kill numerous officers and print their manifesto as part of their attempts to indoctrinate the public to their cause.
+After SWAT saves the Mayor of Los Angeles from an assassination attempt, Five Eyes launches a retaliatory assault on the Parker Center and kills Sergeant Markossian, but SWAT manages to repel the attack and protect De Souza.

-Around the same time, Five Eyes ambushes an LAPD prisoner transport and rescues Bashō, who was absent for most of the Five Eyes campaign.
-However, this causes an internal conflict as Bashō and Dante vie for control over Five Eyes, resulting in a three-way shootout between Bashō's faction, Dante's faction, and SWAT at Five Eyes' Topanga Canyon headquarters.
-Bashō attempts to flee the city at LAX, but Dante's faction manages to kill him, and they escape in a plane as SWAT arrives.
-Dante gains full control over Five Eyes, but renounces Bashō's criminal ways as unviable and disbands Five Eyes to retire in "the nearest tropical island that doesn't have an extradition treaty with the U.S.".
+Around the same time, Five Eyes ambushes a prisoner transport and rescues Bashō, who was absent for most of the Five Eyes campaign.
+However, this sparks an internal conflict as Bashō and Dante vie for control over Five Eyes, resulting in a three-way shootout between Bashō's faction, Dante's faction, and SWAT at Five Eyes' Topanga Canyon headquarters.
+Bashō attempts to flee the city at LAX, but Dante's faction assassinates him, and they escape in a plane as SWAT arrives.
+Dante gains full control over Five Eyes, but renounces Bashō's criminal ways as unviable, disbands Five Eyes, and retires with his faction in "the nearest tropical island that doesn't have an extradition treaty with the U.S.".